Patient's Query

 Hello doctor,

-I am an asthmatic for 15 years.
-Right now I am using Foracort 400 mg for three years.
+I have been an asthmatic for 15 years.
+Right now, I have been using Foracort 400 mg for three years.
 I am also hypertensive and using Telma-AM.
-For past six days, I am facing uneasiness in breathing and because of that maybe my BP has raised.
-Last week before all this happened I got a master health checkup done and my uric acid level was 9.1 and traces of albumin were there.
+For the past six days, I have been experiencing uneasiness in breathing, and because of that, my BP may have risen.
+Last week, before all this happened, I got a master health checkup done.
+My uric acid level was 9.1, and there were traces of albumin.
 Just to mention, that was my sixth day of the keto diet when I got the checkup done.
 Later, I stopped Keto.
 Kindly guide me.

 Hello,